 Tickets

 For Torino, it's quite easy to buy tickets on the official website of the club, or at Vivaticket.
 That's a ticket site for lots of events in Italy, and also for several football teams like Torino.
-It's very handy when you're willing to visit multiple football matches or other events as well.
+It's very handy when you're going to visit multiple football matches or other events as well.

 How to get there